phoe-trash/value-semantics-utils/README.md

 (eqv x y) → boolean
 ```

-An equivalence predicate that acts mostly like `EQUAL`.
-It is extensible and can be configured to not hang on cycles and to signal or not signal in case of fallthrough to the default method.
+An equivalence predicate that acts similar to `EQUAL` or `EQUALP`.
+It is user-extensible via `EQV-USING-CLASS`, can be configured to not hang on cycles, and to possibly signal a `EQV-DEFAULT-METHOD-CALLED` condition in case of fallthrough to the default method.

 #### **Generic Function `EQV-USING-CLASS`**